canonical/chaos-engineering/docs/tutorial/getting_started.md

 to the default one unless you re-deploy the database.
 Redeploying Litmus alone will not affect your passwords.
 ```

-After successful login you should see Litmus admin panel:
+After you successfully logged in, you should see the Litmus admin panel:

 ```{image} ../images/litmus_admin_panel.png
 :alt: Litmus admin panel